-Revelation 6:3 records the opening of the second seal, revealing a rider on a red horse.
+evelation 6:3 records the opening of the second seal, revealing a rider on a red horse.
 This rider is given a great sword, the symbol of powerful war-making ability.
 Jesus' teaching in Matthew 24 shows us that this seal portends regional wars and world wars.
 As we near the end of the age, a great military power will emerge.

-Just as the rider on the white horse reminds us of the role that the end-time False Prophet will play, so the rider on the red horse may remind us of the crafty military-political leader who will emerge on the scene in Europe-undoubtedly claiming to be a man of peace.
-In the name of "peace" he will launch preemptive strikes and wars in the Middle East and even against America and our allies in Britain, Canada, Australia and New Zealand.
-In close alliance with the False Prophet, this great military-political leader (called "the Beast" in Revelation 13 and elsewhere) will seek to dominate and control all nations.
+Just as the rider on the white horse reminds us of the role that the end-time false prophet will play, so the rider on the red horse may remind us of the crafty military-political leader who will emerge on the scene in Europe-undoubtedly claiming to be a man of peace.
+In the name of "peace" he will launch preemptive strikes and wars in the Middle East and even against America and our allies in Britain, Canada, Australia, and New Zealand.
+In close alliance with the false prophet, this great military-political leader (called "the beast" in Revelation 13 and elsewhere) will seek to dominate and control all nations.
 He will bear responsibility for a final round of warfare that will conclude only in the aftermath of the armies of the world gathering at Armageddon.

 Soon after this dramatic upsurge in global strife and warfare, these events will combine with terrible weather upsets to produce massive food shortages and famine.
 This is pictured by the opening of the third seal, and a rider astride a black horse holding a set of balance scales.
 While basic foodstuffs (symbolized by barley and wheat) will be sold only in small amounts for vastly inflated prices, luxury items (symbolized by the wine and oil) will still be available for the wealthy.
-The denarius, or "penny" (KJV), was a day's wages for laborers in the first century, showing that many ordinary people will be spending all of their earnings just trying to feed themselves and their families.